Grade Level: 4 (3-5)

 Worksheets and AttachmentsVisit [ ] to print or download.

 You cannot always see energy, touch it or hold it in your hand, but energy is everywhere.

-Energy is the ability to do work, to make things happen, and to cause changes.
+Energy is the ability to do work, to make things happen and to cause changes.
 Energy cannot be made or destroyed; it can only be changed into different forms.
 Can you name a form of energy?
-(Examples: Light, heat, electricity, sound) From where do you think we get electricity?
-(Possible answers: Power plant, the outlet in the wall, food) Can you think of an example in which energy is changed from one form to another?
+(Examples: Light, heat, electricity, sound.)
+From where do you think we get electricity?
+(Possible answers: Power plant, the outlet in the wall, food.)
+Can you think of an example in which energy is changed from one form to another?
 How about a light bulb?
 We turn it on by plugging it into the wall.
 What happens when you leave a light bulb on for a while?
 It gets hot!
-Well, that is an example of electrical energy changing into heat energy from the vibration of the filament, which also produces light!
+Well, that is an example of electrical energy changing into heat energy from the vibration of the filament, as well as producing light!

 Now, let's think about a gas-fueled electricity plant.
 A power plant produces electricity by changing the chemical energy in fuel into electrical energy.
 First, gas is burned within the plant, converting its chemical energy into heat.
 Next, the heat turns water into steam, which moves a turbine motor or generator.
 Finally, the generator produces electricity.

 This steam-based technology was first discovered in the early 1700s when engineers began to figure out ways to use the energy in steam released by boiling water.
 They developed engines that converted steam energy into mechanical energy for use in farm and factory machinery, and later for trains and cars.
 Historians often cite the development of the steam engine as the start of a period in modern history called the industrial revolution.